wandb/hiring-agent-demo/README.md

 - Integration with Weights & Biases Models and Weave

 ## Usage
 Once the operator UI is launched through streamlit there are four modes that can be select through the dropdown menu under "Select Mode".
-If you create a new project make sure to **execute them chronologically**:
+It is important to note currently the current pipeline expects local PDFs to make it more realistic, that means that the evaluation dataset contains paths to local PDF files.
+If you want to run an evaluation locally make sure to generate your own dataset first, specifically **execute the following steps chronologically chronologically**. :
 1. `Create Dataset`
     - Drag in job positions as PDFs (e.g. downloading wandb job positions)
     - Generate applicant characteristics table